ucsb-cs32/s21/_lab/lab03.md

 Learning objectives.
 At the end of this lab, students should be able to:

 - read example C++ code and understand the data representations used in the base code
-- design and implment a new class to represent state region hospital data
+- design and implement a new class to represent state region hospital data
 - design, implement and use a new data representation (for a hospital `rating'), including implementing operator overload to aggregate and compare ratings
-- aggregate city hospital data to state region hosptial data using a hashmap
+- aggregate city hospital data to state region hospital data using a hashmap
 - implement various *compare predicates* to sort state hospital data and state demographic data on various data fields *for example, list the top 5 states with the highest rated hospitals and print out the demographic and hospital data for these state or list the 5 states with the least number of people below the poverty line and the associated states hospital rating information

 Orientation
 ============
 In order to expand the questions/queries about the US data we have been working with, we will be adding additional data from CORGIS.
 Specifically, we will be adding hospital data: https://corgis-edu.github.io/corgis/csv/hospitals/

 Like before, take a look at the full list of data at the above link.
-There are lots of intersting statistics, but to keep things simple, we will be working with just a subset of this data, related to hospital 'Rating'.
+There are lots of interesting statistics, but to keep things simple, we will be working with just a subset of this data, related to hospital 'Rating'.
 Specifically, in addition to identifying information about a hospital
 (Name, city, state, and type), we will look  at:<br>
 Rating.Overall: Integer: Overall rating between 1 and 5 stars, with 5 stars being the highest rating; -1 represents no rating.     <br>
 Rating.Mortality: String: 'Above', 'Same', 'Below', or 'Unknown' comparison to national hospital mortality <br>
 ...
 Rating.Readmission: String: 'Above', 'Same', 'Below', or 'Unknown' comparison to national hospital safety     <br>

 You are provided with a partial class to represent hospital data.
 Please take a look at:
-'HospitalData.h/cpp' - These files includes some of the basics.
+'HospitalData.h/cpp' - These files include some of the basics.
 Very similar to what you completed in lab01 (for demogData), you need to add the final three pieces of data (overall rating, mortality rating and readmission rating *note for now we are skipping safety rating).
 You will not be able to add this data until you have designed an auxiliary class to represent 'rating' (see below)*.

 One of the interesting aspects of hospital data is that 'rating' is represented both numerically and as a word (or string in CS), depending upon the category.
 This makes our job of aggregating data more complex.
 Re-read the description above for the overall rating (numeric) and for mortality and readmission (string).

-In order for our software (yur program) to use and work with this data, one of your first tasks is to create a data type for hosptial rating.
+In order for our software (your program) to use and work with this data, one of your first tasks is to create a data type for hospital rating.
-This type needs to be abe to be used in your program both numerically (think about aggregation) and as a string (for reporting purposes).
-Building this type and its supporting operators is one of your key activities this lab (as you need to think about edge cases).
+This type needs to be able to be used in your program both numerically (think about aggregation) and as a string (for reporting purposes).
+Building this type and its supporting operators is one of your key activities for this lab (as you need to think about edge cases).
 This task is described in detail below.

 Next, take a moment and consider at what regional level hospital data resides, then consider the problem that if we want to correlate hospital data with demographic data, how we can do this.
 This will be one of your second challenges (which is very much